SyntaxTR/currencyConventor/README.md

 # currencyConventor
-My first python app in university
+My first python app in university.
+I used to PyQT5 for UI design, BeatifulSoup for caching currency data.

+In Interface, user can calculate and convert exchange rates.